Agh42/oscal4neo4j/README.md

 of the [NIST 800-53](https://github.com/usnistgov/oscal-content) catalog layer directly from Github into the Neo4J database.

-There are also scripts to scrape the [profile layer](https://pages.nist.gov/OSCAL/documentation/schema/) (LOW, MEDIUM, HIGH and PRIVACY profiles).
+There are also scripts to scrape the [FedRAMP and NIST profiles](https://pages.nist.gov/OSCAL/documentation/schema/) (LOW, MEDIUM, HIGH and PRIVACY profiles).
 These will be linked to the catalog layer nodes so make sure to import these first.

 ### **Examples:**